 Before we start discussing the junior data analyst salary, remember – this is a huge group of people that we’re talking about.
 This number might give you a general idea of what to expect, but depending on the job market at any given time, it may sway strongly to either the low or the high end.

-The junior data analyst salary comes out to be almost $70,000 USD per year, or $5833 USD per month.
+The salaries of junior data analyst come out to be almost $70,000 per year or $5833 per month.
 Now, what can we learn from this number?

 First of all, you can probably see clearly that this amount is significantly bigger than the average salary in the US.
 What does this mean?
 Well, it means that there are probably more experienced junior data analysts than beginner ones.
 The fact that the junior data analyst salary is quite above-average leads to thinking that companies probably aren’t paying huge amounts of money to beginners.
 Which isn’t a bad thing in of itself!